YanissB/GRG/README.md

 # RGRG
-RandomGuitarRhytmhGenerator generate random rhythm for guitar.
+RandomGuitarRhythmGenerator generate random rhythm for guitar.
 Later it will generate rhythm depending on the style the user choose and will propose chords grid.